Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Excavation, base, reinforcing, embeds, and concrete sequencing planned against the full structure package
+Excavation, base preparation, reinforcing, embeds, and concrete sequencing planned against the full Georgetown structural package — with over-excavation allowances built in where limestone depth creates scope uncertainty

-Excavation, base, reinforcing, embeds, and concrete sequencing planned against the full structure package.
+Excavation, base preparation, reinforcing, embeds, and concrete sequencing planned against the full Georgetown structural package — with over-excavation allowances built in where limestone depth creates scope uncertainty.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Anchor-bolt and layout verification before steel, PEMB, or equipment release.
+Anchor-bolt and layout verification before steel, PEMB, or equipment release — Georgetown's growing industrial base includes a significant volume of metal building and pre-engineered systems where anchor-bolt accuracy directly controls erection speed.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Coordination with underground utilities, slab edges, and adjacent sitework.
+Coordination with underground utilities, slab edges, and adjacent sitework — Georgetown's limestone terrain requires careful sequencing of foundation work and utility trench excavation that can undercut adjacent footings if planned incorrectly.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Curing, testing, and readiness checks that support cleaner vertical mobilization.
+Curing, testing, and readiness checks that support cleaner vertical mobilization — including compressive strength verification before steel release on critical-path Georgetown schedules.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.